thecodechaser/market-seasonality-explorer/README.md

 - Redux Mock Store: For mocking Redux stores in tests.

 For a complete list, check the package.json file

-## Assumptions Made

-- The app requires an active internet connection to fetch live crypto data.
-- Users are expected to interact with the dashboard using modern browsers that support ES modules.
-- Data is expected to be available and structured in a format consumable by the charting and calendar logic.
-- All styling is done using Tailwind CSS and assumes no external CSS frameworks will be mixed in.
-- Testing assumes the DOM is simulated using jsdom through Jest.
-- All dates and times are handled in the user’s local timezone unless explicitly set otherwise.

 ## Live version